Voting-Rights-Code/Equitable-Polling-Locations/GMAP_README.md

 ## Common Issues and Troubleshooting

 - **Error: API key missing**: Ensure you have set your Google Maps API key in the configuration.
+- **Failed to perform HTTP request**:  The OSM and/or Nominatim server is not running or improperly configured.
 - **Latency in local OSM servers**: Check the Nominatim server status and reduce the volume of requests.
 - **Data File Not Found**: Ensure the paths to the data files are correct and the files exist in the specified directories.

 ## Changelog